mullvad/mullvadvpn-app/BuildInstructions.md

 TARGETS="aarch64-unknown-linux-gnu" ./build.sh
 ```

-### Experimental: Windows
+### Windows

-ARM64 Windows is not yet fully working or supported.

-To cross-compile for ARM64 rather than the current architecture, set the `TARGETS` environment
+To cross-compile for ARM64 from another host architecture, set the `TARGETS` environment
 variable to `aarch64-pc-windows-msvc`:

 ```bash